danswick/maplibre-gl-js-docs/README.md

 * Do **not** use custom styles from your personal account.
 Use only the default `mapbox` account styles.
 * On commit, Prettier will format the code for all files, including HTML.

 Every example **must** have an accompanying image.
-To get an image, run the site locally and take a screenshot of the rendered map in the example:
+To get an image, run the site locally and take a screenshot of the rendered map in the example, then run `npm start` to verify that your example image is loading as expected.

-1. Run `npm run create-image <example-file-name> <mapbox-access-token>`.
-The script will take a screenshot of the map in the example and save it to `docs/img/src/`.
-Commit the image.
-2. Run `npm start` to verify that your example image is loading as expected.

-💡 If `npm run create-image` does not generate an ideal image.
-You can also take a screenshot of it yourself by running the site locally with `npm start` and taking a screenshot of the example map in PNG format.
-Resize it to 1200 x 500 pixels and save it in the `docs/img/src` folder.

 ## Running the Documentation Server Locally